Get your Script across the Finish Line!

 Yes!
 Firstly, this process is the main reason we created this competition.
 We want you to have the chance to use our script consultants expert feedback to help you rework your script and resubmit it so it has the best chance possible to win The Finish Line Script Competition.

 You can get a comprehensive set of consultation notes (from the same script consultant throughout the process, just as though you were getting notes from a producer) as many times as you like until the submission period ends.
-Every time you acquire new notes it will take your script consultant up to one week to deliver them to you.

 After quarter-finalists are announced, those still in the competition can continue to acquire consultations as many times as they like.
 The same is true after the semi-finalists are announced..
 After this, the final scripts are chosen to go on to the judges to determine the Grand Prize Winner, First Runner Up and Second Runner Up.